 This guide summarises the requirements for assessment items, provides a timetable of due dates, and outlines the assessment criteria which will be applied to your work.
 You are expected to follow these guidelines and meet the deadlines listed without having to be reminded of them.
 Therefore you should read this guide and the electronic course profile (ECP) carefully now, and ensure that your supervisor does the same.

-Any queries should be directed to the Honours Coordinators, Dr Richard Clark (BSc Hons co-ordinator), (07) 3365 1527, richard.clark@uq.edu.au or Assoc.
-Prof. Rohan Teasdale (BBiomedSci Hons co-ordinator), (07) 3365 2319, r.teasedale@uq.edu.au
+Any queries should be directed to the Honours Coordinators:

+Dr Richard Clark (BSc Hons Coordinator), (07) 3365 1527, richard.clark@uq.edu.au or

+A/Prof. Rohan Teasdale (BBiomedSci Hons Coordinator), (07) 3365 2319, r.teasdale@uq.edu.au.